 That regardless, KitchenAid still measures up with its remarkable features, especially in the washing, storage, and filtration categories.
 Newer KitchenAid dishwasher models offer high-load capacity, effective filtration, silent running, and have powerful cleaning tools.

-Bosch has five classes of dishwasher models that determine the feature richness.
+Bosch dishwashers have five classes that determine the feature richness.
 There’s the regular 100 series models with a plastic bottom tub, the 300 series with stainless-steel interior and ADA/18-inch variants, and the 500 series with innovative designs.
 The 800 series and the Benchmark series have premium dishwasher features which include Wi-Fi connectivity, water softener, lowest silence ratings, and custom finish.

 Altogether, KitchenAid and Bosch are great and reliable dishwasher brands with almost similar quality.
 Their similarities cut across cycles, stainless steel interior, and rack adjustability.
 The differences between the two brands are in style, reliability, price, washing, and drying performance.